Tyrrrz/Onova/Readme.md

 ## Features

 - In-place update via an external executable
-- Extendable with custom providers
+- Can be extended with custom providers
 - No launchers or additional files needed
 - Targets .NET Framework 4.5+
 - No external dependencies